Your Cheatin' Heart (film): Development

 MGM's music division owned the rights to the Hank Williams songbook.
 In 1956, it was announced the studio would make the movie with producer Joe Pasternak, employing Jeff Richards and June Allyson in the lead roles.
 Then Elvis Presley was considered as a possible star, to make his follow-up movie for MGM following Jailhouse Rock.
 However, Colonel Tom Parker refused.

 Paul Gregory became attached as producer and wanted Steve McQueen for the lead.
 MGM then offered the role to Nick Adams, but he turned it down as well.
 According to George Hamilton, MGM then "revised their concept of the film as quickie drive-in fare that might sell some records in the South and maybe to some crossover Beverly Hillbillies fans."
-They assigned their film to producer Sam Katzman who specialized in low budget fare.
+They assigned their film to producer Sam Katzman who specialized in low-budget fare.

 In November 1963 Standford Whitmore was writing The Hank Williams Story for Katzman.
-The film was made with the assistance of Williams' widow Audrey and featuring the songs ("Long Gone Lonesome Blues", "I Can’t Help It", and "Hey, Good Lookin’") lip-synched by Hamilton but sung by Hank Williams, Jr.
+The film was made with the assistance of Williams' widow Audrey and featuring the songs (Long Gone Lonesome Blues, I Saw the Light, I Can’t Help It, Your Cheatin' Heart, Cold, Cold Heart, Jambalaya (On the Bayou) and Hey, Good Lookin’) lip-synched by Hamilton but sung by Hank Williams, Jr.